...

 This article will explore the importance of sheet metal bending, its importance in sheet metal fabrication processes, and how to bend sheet metal.
 It also includes some useful bending tips which can guide on bending steel plates.

-Sheet metal bending methods are similar in that their end goal is to transform sheet metal structures to the desired forms.
+Sheet metal bending methods are similar in that their end goal is to transform metal structures into the desired forms.
 However, they differ in operation.
-Knowing how to bend sheet metal comes with an understanding that factors such as the thickness of the material, size of the bend, sheet metal bend radius, and intended purpose determine the methods.
+Knowing how to bend sheet metal comes with an understanding that factors such as the thickness of the material, size of the bend, bend radius, and intended purpose determine the methods.

-The methods listed below would not only show you how to bend sheet metal.
-They would also show you which to employ for the best outcome.
+The following methods will not only demonstrate how to bend sheet metal but also help you choose the right technique for the best results.
 The most common sheet metal bending methods are:

 V-bending